gasparian/jb-ai-test-gas/TEST.md

 In order to run more complex tests, it's worth to add an isolation level - containers.
 We can start from the Ubuntu with minimal setup, and then ask setuper to setup a project.
 In a [Dockerfile](./Dockerfile) you can find that I've copied those predefined projects inside the docker, to experiment with them.
+You can copy your projects to the running container just via `docker cp`.

 First, use the instructions from `env_setuper` project, and build the package with `make build`.